GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Ranged Weapons.md

 **Lanciator**, $485
 Musket
 A musket designed for smaller creatures.
 It fires an arquebus bullet, has a total range of 200 Yards, and and optimal range of 3-100 yards.
 The weight is down to 9 pounds.
 Treat as an arquebus attack.

+**Repeating Crossbow**, $200
+Crossbow
+A home defense weapon.
+This crossbow fires two proprietary bolt when attacking, inflicting a single thrown blade attack against a foe.
+The maximum range is only 120 yards with an optimal range of between 2 and 50 yards.If it is somehow fired with only one bolt, it suffers a -2 to its attack.
+Anytime the user performs an attack action with this weapon, if they have an additional limb available, they may perform two attacks.
+Each of these attacks consume ammunition.
+They may be against the same or different foes so long as they are in the same facing from the user.
+Uses repeating bolts as the ammunition.